Haruko-Haruhara-GSPB/shredtop/README.md

 Measures the latency advantage of raw Solana shred feeds over confirmed-block RPC.

-If you run a MEV bot, liquidator, or arbitrage strategy, your edge depends on seeing transactions before your competitors.
-DoubleZero and Jito ShredStream relay raw shreds _before_ the block is confirmed — shred-probe tells you exactly how many milliseconds ahead you are, and whether that edge is holding.
+If your buseiness depends on seeing transactions before your competitors.
+Shred-probe gives you an estimations of how many milliseconds ahead you are, and whether that edge is holding.

 ```
 ==========================================================================================